eleonora2687/my-mood-playlist/README.md

 ## 🧪 Optional: Create MySQL Database & Tables

-You can manually create the database:
+You can manually create the database and the required tables:

 ```sql
 CREATE DATABASE mood_playlist;